position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

 ### Behavior

-As an event driven architecture, the state of each group's member can be described by the following state diagram, drawing the possible state transitions that can be fired by one of the above `DrivingEvent`.
+As an event driven architecture, the state of each group member can be described by the following state diagram, drawing the possible state transitions that can be fired by one of the above `DrivingEvent`.

 ```plantuml
 @startuml userstate-behavior